Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Abstract

 \section{Abstract}

-Dallard, Milanič, and Štorgel [arXiv '22] ask if for every class excluding a fixed planar graph $H$ as an induced minor, \textsc{Maximum Independent Set} can be solved in polynomial time, and show that this is indeed the case when $H$ is any planar complete bipartite graph, or the 5-vertex clique minus one edge, or minus two disjoint edges.
+Dallard, Milanič, and Štorgel [JCTB '24] ask if, for every class excluding a fixed planar graph $H$ as an induced minor, \textsc{Maximum Independent Set} can be solved in polynomial time, and show that this is indeed the case when $H$ is any planar complete bipartite graph, or the 5-vertex clique minus one edge, or minus two disjoint edges.
 A positive answer would constitute a far-reaching generalization of the state-of-the-art, when we currently do not know if a polynomial-time algorithm exists when $H$ is the 7-vertex path.
 Relaxing tractability to the existence of a quasipolynomial-time algorithm, we know substantially more.
-Indeed, quasipolynomial-time algorithms were recently obtained for the $t$-vertex cycle, $C_t$ [Gartland et al., STOC '21] and the disjoint union of $t$ triangles, $tC_3$ [Bonamy et al., SODA '23].
+Indeed, quasipolynomial-time algorithms were recently obtained for the $t$-vertex cycle, $C_t$ [Gartland et al., STOC '21], and the disjoint union of $t$ triangles, $tC_3$ [Bonamy et al., SODA '23].

-We give, for every integer $t$, a polynomial-time algorithm running in $n^{O(t^5)}$ when $H$ is the friendship graph $K_1 + tK_2$ ($t$ disjoint edges plus a~vertex fully adjacent to them), and a quasipolynomial-time algorithm running in $n^{O(t^2 \log n)+t^{O(1)}}$ when $H$ is $tC_3 \uplus C_4$ (the disjoint union of $t$ triangles and a 4-vertex cycle).
-The former extends a~classical result on graphs excluding $tK_2$ as an induced subgraph [Alekseev, DAM '07], while the latter extends Bonamy et al.'s result.
+We give, for every integer $t$, a polynomial-time algorithm running in $n^{O(t^5)}$ when $H$ is the friendship graph $K_1 + tK_2$ ($t$ disjoint edges plus a~vertex fully adjacent to them), and a quasipolynomial-time algorithm running in $n^{O(t^2 \log n)+f(t)}$, with $f$ a~single-exponential function, when $H$ is $tC_3 \uplus C_4$ (the disjoint union of $t$ triangles and a 4-vertex cycle).
+The former generalizes the algorithm readily obtained from Alekseev's structural result on graphs excluding $tK_2$ as an induced subgraph [Alekseev, DAM '07], while the latter extends Bonamy et~al.'s result.